shurans/sscnet/README.md

    3. OPENCV
 0. Hardware Requirements:  at least 12G GPU memory.
 0. Install caffe and pycaffe.
-    1. Modify the config file base on your system.
+    1. Modify the config files based on your system.
 You can reference Makefile.config.sscnet_example.
     2. Compile
     ```Shell
     cd caffe_code/caffe3d_suncg